corentinaltepe/nlog.loki.grpc/README.md

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.

 ### Async Target

-`NLog.Loki` is an [async target](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-async-target#asynctasktarget-features).
+`NLog.Loki.gRPC` is an [async target](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-async-target#asynctasktarget-features).
 You should **not** wrap it in an [AsyncWrapper target](https://github.com/NLog/NLog/wiki/AsyncWrapper-target).
 The following configuration options are supported.
 Make sure to adjust them to the expected throughput and criticality of your application's logs, especially the batch size, retry count and task delay.

 `taskTimeoutSeconds` - How many seconds a Task is allowed to run before it is cancelled (default 150 secs).